aamod-wick/important_shorthand/JAVA INTERVIEW GUIDE.md

 	4. Java interview codes (based on my experience) : Exception handling ,Multithreading, Singleton class ,Design a system in java
 	5. Some good interview questions i found on gfg

-## Best resource to read if you have more than an hour to completely revise java ##
+## Best resource to read if you have more than an hour to completely revise java is the link given below ##
 https://github.com/disha2sinha/Object-Oriented-Programming-in-Java?tab=readme-ov-file

 1. java highly portable as its bytecodes can be run on any machine by an interpreter called **Java Virtual Machine(VM)**